10 ways to boost your pension savings and get a comfortable retirement

 5. Prioritise paying in during maternity leave

-If you stop paying into your workplace pension during maternity leave, your employer can stop too.
-So, if you can afford it, try and pay in during this time to avoid missing out on free money from your employer.
-You’ll be paying less because you only pay a percentage of your maternity pay while your employer has to continue contributing at their usual level.
+If you stop paying into your workplace pension during maternity leave, your employer can also stop contributing to your pension.
+So, if you can afford it, you could try and pay in during this time to avoid missing out on free money from your employer.
+One of the best things about doing this is you’ll be paying less because you only pay a percentage of your maternity pay while your employer must continue contributing at their usual level.

 6. Use a windfall wisely